mathworks/thingspeak-arduino/README.md

-#ThingSpeak Communication Library for Arduino and ESP8266
+#ThingSpeak Communication Library for Arduino, ESP8266 and ESP32

 This library enables an Arduino or other compatible hardware to write or read data to or from ThingSpeak, an open data platform for the Internet of Things with MATLAB analytics and visualization.